Python-Ensemble-Toolbox/PET/docs/dev_guide.md

 pdoc -t docs/templates --docformat=numpy --math pipt popt misc ensemble simulator input_output docs/dev_guide.py docs/tutorials.py
 ```

-This will probably open a browser window with the rendered html.
+This should open a browser window with the rendered html.
-You can also ctrl/cmd-cick the printed localhost link, or simply copy-paste it into your browser.
+You can also ctrl/cmd-click the printed localhost link, or simply copy-paste it into your browser.

 If you want to reproduce errors that occur in **CI**, you'll want to include the option `-o docs-generated `.
 Since this actually generates html *files*, it will processes **all** of the files by default